Who am I? Why are we here? My name is Ron Bader, co-owner and founder of Heroic Sport. In 2009 23. November, I fell down from scaffolding.

 In 2010, I represented Denmark at the IGSF kettlebell world championships and won both a gold and silver medal.
 I established the Danish Kettlebell Sport organization in 2012 and was also vice president for the International Kettlebell Marathon Federation for 3 years.

-I am mostly self taught with Indian clubs, although I have had feedback from skilled people such as Mike Simpson and Paul Wolkowinski.
+I am mostly self taught with Indian clubs, although I have had constructive feedback from skilled practitioners.
 Practicing complex skills is something that has always appealed to me, and I love the meditative effect of my practice with Indian clubs.

 The information in our tutorials is based on my many years's teaching experience, where I have taught how to swing Indian clubs to both everyday people and athletes at my local club, workshops and evening schools.